 The IRIA report identified a high level of damage within a small number of bays of the unknown brand racking structure which meant that these bays would need to be decommissioned whilst another bay was able to be used for destructive testing in order to produce a load chart for the remaining bays.

-The result was that only three new bays of racking was purchased to replace the racking that was destructive tested at a significantly lower capex cost to the alternative of replacing all of the unknown branded racking and a load chart was consequently produced for the unknown branded bays.
+The result was that only three new bays of racking were purchased to replace the racking that was destructive tested at a significantly lower capex cost to the alternative of replacing all of the unknown branded racking.
+A load chart was consequently produced by IRIA for the unknown branded bays.

 Since the load data for this pallet rack system was unavailable, load testing on the pallet beams was performed at IRIA’s dedicated test facility.
 Using the methodology outlined in AS4084, data from the structural testing program was then able to be incorporated into the load charts that were subsequently produced for this racking.